-I am a first-generation scholar deeply committed to advancing equity and inclusion in academia and communicating with audiences from DC conference rooms to undergraduate lecture halls.
+I am deeply committed to advancing equity and social justice in academia and communicating with audiences from DC conference rooms to undergraduate lecture halls.
 My scholarship is informed by my prior training in journalism, my professional background in national security and terrorism analysis, and my lived experience as a queer, mentally ill cis woman.

 I live in the Midwest of England and grew up in the Midwest of the US.
 I’ve also lived in Berlin and Washington, DC.
 Outside of my job, I like live music, lifting, and making everything you eat vegan.